-FOLLOW me on Facebook for notice of new tips and tools on this website and blog
+FOLLOW me on Facebook for notice of new tips and tools posted here

-Every month or so I’ll be adding more information to this website for living with cardiovascular disease and will announce anything new on Facebook.
-I only “Friend” people I actually know, so please click FOLLOW.
-I hope the information that I share with you on this website, on Facebook, and in my book(s) helps you on your own adventure of the heart, in all its meanings.
+My intention is to post on Facebook and my Blog far more often than I actually do.
+As I add more information to this website I will announce it on Facebook.
+Please choose to FOLLOW me, as I only accept “Friend” requests from people I actually know.
+I hope the information on this website, Facebook, and in my book(s) helps you on your own adventure of the heart, in all its meanings.

-I am an experienced cardiac patient: a survivor of two massive heart attacks (each caused by a spontaneous coronary artery dissection, or SCAD), a double bypass, angiograms, stents, ventricular tachycardia, two ICDs and EP testing, cardiomyopathy, supraventricular tachycardia, multiple cardio-conversions, a heart transplant, kidney failure, years of heart biopsies, dreary drug reactions, and a pseudoaneurysm (worse than it sounds).
+There has to be some good that comes of my too-much-experience in Cardiac Land—two massive heart attacks (MI), two spontaneous coronary artery dissections (SCAD), a double bypass, cardiomyopathy, multiple angiograms, stents, ventricular tachycardia, extreme supraventricular tachycardia, two ICDs and EP testing including cardio-conversions, a heart transplant, kidney failure, years of heart biopsies, dreary drug reactions, and a pseudoaneurysm (worse than it sounds), and the complications of a heart tranplant.
 All this despite my relative youth, a lifetime of great health habits, and no family history of cardiovascular disease.